View Categories

 Once you give the app name and email, click the Next button.

 Next, select App Use Case as Other.
-Keep on clicking the Next button to finish the setup.
+Continue clicking the Next button to complete the setup.

 Now, you’ll see the details of your app, where you can confirm them and click Create App.